Stability in Online Assignment Games: Introduction

-\textbf{Contributions}.
-The contributions of the article are as follows. \begin{itemize} \item[$\bullet$] We introduce three metrics to evaluate allocations arising from sub-optimal matchings: the stability index, derived from the subset instability of \citet{jagadeesan2021learning}; the $\kappa$-approximate core \cite{faigle1998approximate,qiu2016approximate,vazirani2022general} from cooperative game theory; and the optimality ratio.
+$\bullet$ We leverage three metrics to evaluate allocations arising from sub-optimal matchings: the optimality ratio; the stability index, derived from the subset instability of \citet{jagadeesan2021learning}; and the $\kappa$-approximate core \cite{faigle1998approximate,qiu2016approximate,vazirani2022general} from cooperative game theory.

-\item[$\bullet$] We prove that, for any allocation, the optimality ratio upper bounds the stability index, which in turn upper bounds the parameter $\kappa$ of the $\kappa$-approximate core.
+$\bullet$ We prove that, for any allocation, the optimality ratio upper bounds the stability index, which in turn upper bounds the parameter $\kappa$ of the $\kappa$-approximate core.
 This result refines and strengthens the classical connection between stability and optimality established by Shapley and Shubik.

-\item[$\bullet$] We show that whenever prices can be set a posteriori (either outside online applications or in settings where matching and pricing can be decoupled), the stability index can be maximized to exactly match the optimality ratio of the underlying matching.
+$\bullet$ We show that whenever prices can be set \textit{a posteriori} (either outside online applications or in settings where matching and pricing can be decoupled), the stability index can be maximized to exactly match the optimality ratio of the underlying matching.

-\item[$\bullet$] We initiate the study of randomized algorithms in \textit{online assignment games}, where either buyers or edges between buyers and sellers arrive sequentially.
+$\bullet$ We initiate the study of randomized algorithms in \textit{online assignment games}, where either buyers or edges between buyers and sellers arrive sequentially.
 We evaluate stability at three levels: ex-post (worst-case realization), ex-ante (expected performance), and average (performance under expected utilities).
 While ex-ante and average guarantees coincide when analyzing social welfare (e.g., the competitive ratio of online algorithms), they diverge under our non-linear stability notions.

-\item[$\bullet$] Building on existing literature and new results, we establish lower bounds for the stability metrics at the three levels above for both vertex-arrival and edge-arrival models, and complement them with tight examples in several cases. \end{itemize}
+$\bullet$ Building on existing literature and new results, we establish lower bounds for the stability metrics at the three levels above for both vertex-arrival and edge-arrival models, and complement them with tight examples in several cases.

 \textbf{Related work}.
 Our article builds on two main literatures: stable matching and online matching.
 In the former, given agents with (possibly endogenous) preferences, the goal is to form a matching (possibly with additional elements such as prices) such that no pair of agents would prefer each other over their assigned partners.
 In the latter, the focus is on designing algorithms that make decisions as the market evolves and that guarantee high social welfare, ideally independent of the specific instance.